Ficool

 A pause.
 "Last name?"

 She had a last name.
 Solvane.
-But considering her distant noble origin and the hate the citizens of Duskworn had for these fallen nobles, she thought it best to keep that information to herself.
+But considering her distant noble origin and the hate the people of Duskworn had for these fallen nobles, she thought it best to keep that information to herself.

 She couldn't trust this man not to slit her throat if he was even the least bit suspicious of her.